gchacaltana/speech-to-text-demo/README.md

-# speech-to-text-demo
+# Demo Speech To Text

-Speech To Text Demo
+Demo App to convert audio to text using Google Speech Service.